Here’s What You Need to Know if You’re Filing Your Taxes Late This Year

 5. Penalty Relief and Disputes

 If you feel like you’ve been penalized without cause or want to ask for an appeal, the IRS gives you the option to call its office or write (and mail in) a signed letter detailing why you think you should be excused.
-As long as you’ve had good standing with the IRS, there’s a good chance you’ll get a discount from your tax penalties.
+As long as you’re otherwise in good standing with the IRS, there’s a decent chance you’ll get a discount from your tax penalties.

 If you couldn’t pay or file because of “circumstances out of your control,” you may qualify for tax penalty relief.
 Contact the agency for assistance.